-Steps at Ambrose Lane will be repaired should these deteriorate to an unsafe condition, or if funding can be found.
+Steps at Hollybush Lane will be repaired should these deteriorate to an unsafe condition, or if funding can be found.

 The access point from Cherry Tree Lane will ideally be converted into a full access ramp for cyclists and disabled users.
 This will become increasingly important with the proposed residential developments in the vicinity.
 This will be pursued if funding comes forward or will be supported by SADC if brought forward by another organisation.
-Short term repair to fencing and steps are proposed to improve the usability of the current provision.